tcunit/TcUnit/docs/programming-example.md

 END_VAR
 ```

-We’re testing the function block `FB_DiagnosticMessageTextIdentityParser` by providing it with a zero-value as input (two bytes, each holding `0x00`) and expecting the number 0 as result.
+We're testing the function block `FB_DiagnosticMessageTextIdentityParser` by providing it with a zero-value as input (two bytes, each holding `0x00`) and expecting the number 0 as result.
 The default initialization of a number value in TwinCAT is always zero, and thus this is returned which makes our test succeed.
 Tests that pass without implementing code generally don't provide much value.